 When a Pod lights up, dribble the ball around the inner-square pole adjacent to the Pod, continue to dribble towards the Pod and tap it with your foot.
 Quickly return to the center Pod to proceed.
 With only 45 seconds, the Agility X Dribble drill is a great opportunity to show off your dribbling skills, outpace your teammates and earn your coach’s stamp of approval.

-Slalom and Shoot - Head Up Scanning
+3. Slalom and Shoot - Head Up Scanning

-Scanning in football is no easy skill to acquire, and it’s even more difficult to apply to gameplay.
+Scanning in soccer is no easy skill to acquire, and it’s even more difficult to apply to gameplay.
 In recent years, the importance of it has become more and more clear to athletes and coaches alike.
 At the height of his career, Xavi could scan 50 times per minute or 0.83 times per second.
 Think you can do better?

 BlazePod’s ‘Slalom and Shoot’ drill is the perfect exercise to practice individual skills in a group training session, improve spatial awareness skills, and gain better ball control.
 The whole team can get involved, or you can complete the drill with a trainer by your side.
 But, remember, there is a difference between ‘looking’ and ‘seeing.’
 Make sure you’re not just looking for the sake of it, or you’re wasting seconds you don’t have.